Cutlery Expert Peter Hertzmann

 The three most important things I have to teach someone are how to hold a knife, how to always “saw” with it, and how to hold the item being cut.
 Most students start off doing two or three of these things incorrectly.

-Most of us have to cook a majority of our meals.
-If you think about it, that is a lot of meals each year so I'm always surprised when I go to friends houses and find they have an inexpensive set of knives.
+Most of us have to cook most of our meals.
+If you think about it, that is a lot of meals each year, so I'm always surprised when I go to friends' houses and find they have an inexpensive set of knives.
 To prepare anything, some knife use is involved.
 So why is owning at least one or two quality knives important?

 A good quality knife will work much better than a poor quality knife if the user possesses the proper knife skills.
 By the way, good quality doesn’t necessarily mean expensive.